LucasZhan/Xiaoyu_dataset/README.md

 ## Dataset for EdgeShield

-This dataset consists of benign jobs and four types of attack jobs (SINUS, EXPO, POISS and GAMMA).
+This dataset consists of benign jobs and four types of attack jobs (SINUS, EXPO, POISS and PW).

 All benign and attack jobs are generated based on resource usages/requirements obtained from the widely-used Alibaba Cluster Trace Program (https://github.com/alibaba/clusterdata).